-No matter which camera you use, there is a steep learning curve to overcome before achieving high-quality images like you see on Astronomy Picture of the Day.
-I encourage you to join your local astronomy club, or one of the many astrophotography communities on the web for specific advice about your astrophotography camera.
+There will always be a learning curve to overcome when starting out with a new camera.
+I encourage you to join your local astronomy club or one of the many astrophotography communities on the web for specific advice about the camera you are using.

 Choosing the right camera